MartinHoldrege/SEI/README.md

 were post (pre) processed in R. The creation of summary tables, and figures was done in R. Analysis scripts are in the `/scripts` folder, and source code (i.e., scripts that define functions etc.) is found the `/src` folder.
+R scripts assume the working directory is the project directory (you can set the working directory by opening the .Rproj file)

 ### `/scripts` folder